 No sites are identified as suitable within the parish for large or medium scale energy generation through wind power.
-Individual small-scale turbines serving a local need may be permitted where they meet the above criteria.
+Individual small-scale turbines serving a local need may be permitted where they meet the above criteria and have a maximum power generation rating no greater than 15kW.